 Opioid Epidemic in the United States

-According to the Centers for Disease Control and Prevention (CDC), there were 49,860 opioid-involved overdose deaths in the United States, which accounted for almost 70% of all drug overdose deaths recent year.
+According to the Centers for Disease Control and Prevention (CDC), there were 49,860 opioid-involved overdose deaths in the United States, which accounted for almost 70% of all drug overdose deaths in recent years.
 The opioid epidemic has been a growing public health concern in the US, with the rate of opioid-related overdose deaths increasing significantly over the past two decades.
 The epidemic has been fueled by the overprescribing of opioid painkillers, the availability of illegal opioids like heroin and fentanyl, and a lack of access to effective addiction treatment and recovery services.

 Prescription Drugs at Work

 Prescription drug usage can provide important medical benefits to individuals when used properly.
 However, they can also pose risks of addiction, abuse, and impairment, which can negatively impact an individual's work performance and safety.
 Employers have a responsibility to maintain a safe workplace and may require prescription drug testing as part of their drug-free workplace policies.
-By following regulatory requirements and ensuring compliance with laws and regulations, employers can maintain a drug-free workplace and promote the safety and wellbeing of their employees and the public.